Coptic Catholic Church: Religious orders

-The Coptic Catholic Church does not have Coptic monasteries.
-Instead the church has religious congregations such as the three communities for women: the Sisters of the Sacred Heart, the Coptic Sisters of Jesus and Mary (both based in Egypt) and the Egyptian province of the Little Sisters of Jesus.
-There is also a community of male Franciscans and Jesuits.
+The Coptic Catholic Church does not have any monasteries like the Coptic Orthodox Church, but there are several religious congregations: an Egyptian Franciscan province, and three communities of religious sisters, the Society of the Sacred Heart (actually known as the "Sisters of the Sacred Heart"), the Coptic Sisters of Jesus and Mary (both based in Egypt) and the Egyptian province of the Little Sisters of Jesus.
+A congregation of the Little Sisters of Jesus has been in Egypt since 1954.

+Clergy

+Most candidates for the priesthood are trained at St. Leo's Patriarchal Seminary, in suburban Cairo.

 Educational and health services

-Most candidates for the priesthood are trained at St. Leo's Patriarchal Seminary, in suburban Cairo.
 More than 100 Coptic Catholic parishes administer primary schools, and some have secondary schools as well.
 The church maintains a hospital, a number of medical dispensaries and clinics, and several orphanages.

-Ecumenism
+Ecumenical relations

 Relations between the Coptic Catholic Church and the larger Coptic Orthodox Church are generally very good.